Getting Over It with Bennett Foddy Accessibility Report

-If you want to play Getting Over It with Bennett Foddy, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Getting Over It with Bennett Foddy, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Getting Over It with Bennett Foddy has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Getting Over It with Bennett Foddy which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.